 Living on campus offers numerous opportunities for students to build lifelong friendships, develop as leaders and achieve academic success.
-Our new 1,500-bed student housing complex will feature tower communities designed around a park!
+Our recently opened South Village housing complex for freshman students features tower communities, community lounges, study rooms, a fitness center, and the new, expanded Village Café dining commons.
 To learn more, visit the Housing and Residence Life webpage.
-(Be aware: Before you apply for Housing, you must first submit your Enrollment Confirmation Deposit (ECD).)

 To verify your final admission eligibility, please plan to submit official, final high school transcripts and, if applicable, official SAT, ACT, or AP/IB test scores after high school graduation.